When Can Your Kitten Go Home

 new pets?
 Change in routine?
 All of this can upset a cat.
 Try Feliway.

-type of pet aggression.
+one type of pet aggression.
 It could happen if the cat/kitten was not socialized enough.
-It could have
+It could

-been taken away too early from it's mother.
+have been taken away too early from it's mother.
 Or perhaps even abused.
-Some just plain do not like
+Some just plain do not

-being petted.
-Signs that a cat is not happy with what you are doing: ears layed back, twitching tail,
+like being petted.
+Signs that a cat is not happy with what you are doing: ears layed back, twitching

-dilated pupils or growling/hissing.
+tail, dilated pupils or growling/hissing.
 Most importantly, it could be a medical condition.
-See your vet.
-If
+See

-a medical condition is ruled out, you may have to relate petting to something enjoyable for your cat
+your vet.
+If a medical condition is ruled out, you may have to relate petting to something enjoyable

-leave my cats.
+I leave my cats.
 I'll stick with the cat's anxiety though.
-Does your cat go nuts when you try to leave?
+Does your cat go nuts when you try to

+leave?
 Does it cry for you?
 Is it starting to urinate inappropriately?
-Chewing on things, vomiting?
-Not to
+Chewing on things,

-sound like a broken record but have him/her checked by your vet to rule out a medical condition.
+vomiting?
+Not to sound like a broken record but have him/her checked by your vet to rule out a

 What to feed your cat, a lot of controversy on many cat forums.
 I prefer raw.
 Without a doubt it is

-cats raw.
+their cats raw.
 So....canned food is the next best thing.
 Dry food for the most part is junk.
-Look at the
+Look at

 turkey, etc. don't buy it.
 How many cats do you see eating in a vegetable garden?
 Or eating rice?